prepor/condo/README.md

 ## Best practices

 * Define healthchecks.
-Without it, condo considers container as successfully started even it was crashed in a second
+Without it, condo considers container as successfully started even if it was crashed in a second
 * Use restart strategies.
-Condo doesn't monitor container after it successfully started.
+Condo doesn't monitor container after it has successfully started.
 But docker daemon does.
 You can restart containers by `:RestartPolicy` option of `HostConfig`, for example `:RestartPolicy {:Name "on-failure"}`

 ## How it works

-One of the main reasons why condo exists it's because deploy tool should be simple and understandable by all users.
+One of the main reasons why condo exists is because deploy tool should be simple and understandable by all users.
 Not sure that anyone really knows what Kubernetes does in each case (1 500 000 lines of code by the way!).
 Condo is basically simple state machine for each service: